soffes/blog/published/2006-08-28-using-garageband-as-a-guitar-pedal/using-garageband-as-a-guitar-pedal.markdown

+---
-# Using GarageBand as a Guitar Pedal
+title: Using GarageBand as a Guitar Pedal
+categories: music apple
+---

 The other day I figured out how to use Apple’s [GarageBand 3](http://web.archive.org/web/20060902082807/http://apple.com/ilife/garageband) as a guitar pedal.
 When I was first playing around with it, I didn’t think that I would be able to use it live on stage, but I figured out how!
 I saved $250 (Line6 Delay) and $70 (Electro Harmonix Phaser) on pedals but the possibilities are unlimited.
 Those are just the two I made in the few minutes before chapel started last Thursday.